 The Board of Trustees has approved the establishment of a stabilization reserve consisting of the claims fluctuation reserve, operational risk reduction reserve, and investment reserve.
 The claims fluctuation reserve has been established at an amount equal to 10 percent of the current year's premiums and is fully funded.
 The operational risk reduction reserve has been established at an amount equal to 10 percent of the current year's premiums.
-The investment reserve has been established at an amount equal to 10 percent of the current year's premiums.
 The investment reserve has been established at an amount equal to 10 percent of the current year's disabled life reserve plus IBNR.
-At December 31, 2018, the Board of Trustees has restricted \$25,800,000 (2017 - \$25,400,000) of the excess of net assets available for benefits over benefit obligations for these reserves.
+At December 31, 2020, the Board of Trustees has restricted \$28,200,000 (2019 - \$26,600,000) of the excess of net assets available for benefits over benefit obligations for these reserves.